-Zhooniyaa, Precious Gift Of The Underworld
+Zhooniyaa, Precious Gift of the Underworld

 Silver rings are more affordable than gold rings; extra thick plate is used to compensate the lower durability of silver.
-My silver rings feature inside graphics - some of which have multicolor gold inlays - stylistically inspired on , the ancient pictographic art of the Anishinaabe Peoples.
+My silver rings feature inside graphics - some of which have multicolor gold inlays - stylistically inspired by , the ancient pictographic art of the Anishinaabe Peoples.
 Some of these "spirit drawings" are eternalized on sacred birchbark scrolls, on animal hide, or copper items while others are painted on, or incised in, rocks and cliff walls in remote locations near coastlines and river banks where earth, water, sky, underground, and underwaters meet.

 The meaning and use of silver